 Design – On Facebook you can change the header and your profile picture – and that’s about it when it comes to applying your brand.
 On your own website you can apply your brand in any way you like to make sure that your audience knows who you are and remembers you.

 Staff Updates – Well, Facebook has the edge on this.
 Most people have a Facebook account, and most people know how to update their page with new posts, photos and videos.
 While your own custom site can be programmed to make it easy for you to update the data, you will need to be shown how to do this – at least in the early days.

-Revenue – some sites use ads to create an income stream, and maybe that’s an option you would like to consider.
-Well, there may be plenty of ads on Facebook, but you will not be gaining any of that revenue.
+Revenue – some websites use ads to create an income stream, and maybe that’s an option you would like to consider.
+Facebook puts ads on your Facebook page, but they get the revenue from those ads, not you.